liberland/Constitution/Liberland-constitution.md

 * **§III.21.** All ordinary Bills or Treaty Bills or the Financial Bill passed by the Assembly under this Constitution shall be subject to the right of general veto by the Citizens as expressed in the referendum.
   * **§III.21(1)** The referendum shall be triggered by the request of 5% of all Citizens, and shall be submitted within ninety days after the Bill was declared constitutional by the Supreme Court.
   * **§III.21(2)** The Bill shall be deemed vetoed unless a simple majority of all Citizens taking part in the referendum vote 'Aye'.
-* **§III.22.** All Taxation Bills or Constitutional Bills shall be subject to the mandatory referendum.
+* **§III.22.** All Land Bills or Constitutional Bills shall be subject to the mandatory referendum.
   * **§III.22(1)** The referendum shall be triggered by the request of 5% of the overall number of Citizens registered with the Electoral Register at the time of the last General Election, and shall be submitted within ninety days after the Bill was declared constitutional by the Supreme Court.
   * **§III.22(2)** The Bill shall be deemed vetoed unless a majority of two-thirds of all Citizens taking part in the referendum vote 'Aye'.
 * **§III.23.** Any Bill vetoed by the Citizens in the referendum shall be considered void.
   * **§III.23(1)** Should an ordinary Bill or a Treaty Bill be vetoed, it shall not be resubmitted to the Assembly for at least three years.
-  * **§III.23(2)** Should a Constitutional Bill or Taxation Bill be vetoed, it shall not be resubmitted to the Assembly for at least ten years.
+  * **§III.23(2)** Should a Constitutional Bill or Land Bill be vetoed, it shall not be resubmitted to the Assembly for at least ten years.
   * **§III.23(3)** Should the Financial Bill be vetoed, the provisions of the Annual Budget adopted the previous year shall apply.
 * **§III.24.** A Bill shall become “Under Consideration” once it is passed by the Assembly in accordance with the provisions of this Article, and either ninety days have passed and no referendum was called in accordance with §III.21., or on the day the Bill obtained the assent of the Citizens in referendum under §III.21. or §III.22.
 * **§III.25.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act” once it became “Under Consideration” in accordance with the procedure provided for in §III.24., and was declared constitutional by the Supreme Court of the Free Republic of Liberland according to the procedure laid down in Article V.